 What’s your type?
 Silky-straight?
 Extra-curly?
 Bouncy and thick?
 Every head of hair is different, and while some hair is coarser, finer, straighter, or drier than others, that’s okay!
 The key to managing YOUR particular head of hair, whatever it may be like—and keeping it healthy—is knowing what type of hair you have in the first place, no matter what your ethnicity is.

-That’s where this handy guide to understanding hair types comes in.
+That’s where this handy hair type chart comes in to help you understand hair types.
 Based on the work and findings of Emmy-winning Oprah stylist and author Andre Walker, this information is meant to help you understand the different hair types that are out there, and then identify your own natural hair type.